-Nutrition in diabetes and the whole lifestyle of seniors with diabetes is different from ordinary people.
-In order not to be restricted by diabetes, it is better always to follow a proper diet.
-Not eating sugar and sweets are not the only factors of the diet of diabetes.
-Seniors with diabetes should be careful about what they eat not to raise blood sugar levels.
-In today’s article of Living Maples Mag, we will examine the nutrition of seniors with diabetes.
+Nutrition plays a significant role in the diet and lifestyle of seniors with diabetes.
+In order not to be restricted by diabetes, it is better to follow a proper diet which means not eating and keeping a careful eye on your blood sugar levels.
+In today’s article of Living Maples Mag, we will discuss the nutrition needs of seniors with diabetes.

 The Aims of Diabetes’ Diet

-The goal of the diet of diabetics is to use balanced foods.
-Hence, the foods in a diabetic diet should lead to the following goals:
+The goal is to use balanced foods.
+Hence, the foods in a diabetic diet should lead to the following purposes:

 - Bringing blood sugar to normal levels